Special Educational Needs and Disability (SEND) Provision at Waterhouses CE Primary Academy

 Special Educational Needs, or SEN, is a term that is used to describe pupils who have needs over and above those that can be met by good quality classroom teaching.
 We also use the term ‘Additional Needs’.
 The four broad ‘areas of need’ are Communication and Interaction, Cognition and Learning, Social, Emotional and Mental Health Difficulties, and Sensory and Physical Needs.
 They may be for a short period or throughout a child’s educational life.
 They may be identified before a child has even entered school or they may come to be recognised at a specific point in their education.
 If you are concerned that your child may have additional or special educational needs, please talk to your child’s classteacher.
 Alternatively, please speak to the school’s Special Educational Needs Coordinator (SENCO)

-The SENCO at Waterhouses CE Primary Academy is Mr Matthew Dodson (Deputy Headteacher).
+The SENCO at Waterhouses CE Primary Academy is Mr Matthew Dodson (Head of School).

 The SEND link governor is Miss Beth Hall.